yousefelassal/quote-cron/README.md

 > Step with care and great tact and remember that Life's a Great Balancing Act.

 > Never find fault with the absent.

+> Every day is a new opportunity.
+You can build on yesterday's success or put its failures behind and start over again.
+That's the way life is, with a new game every day, and that's the way baseball is.